After 38 hours of research evaluating 56 products, we picked Pete and Pedro Clay as our top choice.

 But, hair clay is a champion when it comes to everyday, messy styles.
 If you want to make it look like you’re naturally blessed with amazing hair, you need this product.
 We’re serious about the volume it adds - and it usually does it without weighing down your hair, which makes it an appropriate choice for guys with long or thick hair.

 In general, you would reach for your clay when you want a messy bed head style or a brush-up style.
 It doesn’t do bad with low pompadours (though you may not find the level of hold or shine you want - at least not one that lasts throughout the day).
 Waxes are better for serious pompadours if that’s what you want.

-There are some hair clays that are almost as hard as wax - a little like the modeling clay you played with as a child.
-But, there is a lot of variation and thick pastes are perhaps a little more normal.
-And, yes, there are some that are creamier.
+Some hair clays are almost as hard as wax - a little like the modeling clay you played with as a child.
+But, there is a lot of variation, and thick pastes are perhaps a little more normal.
+And, yes, some are creamier.

 Generally speaking, clays are a little stickier than pomades, but it won’t stick to your hands or create little globs in your hair (as long as you apply it appropriately); you shouldn’t see any residue on your hair or scalp.

 Hair clays are still a new entrant in men’s styling products.
 As such, you’re probably not going to find that many hybrids on the market yet.
 But, when blended with pomades, you get a little more shine and a little more hold while still getting all the volume you want from a clay.

 And, some hair clays aren’t made with bentonite or kaolin, which many would say disqualify them from being actual clays - forcing them into a pseudo-clay category.
 But, when it behaves like a clay - and provides that matte finish while increasing volume, we’re happy enough to keep them in the clay category.